 Eligibility: Anyone can receive services

-The Legal Counseling Project provides free counseling to clients four times a month on an appointment-only basis in the areas of family, employment, consumer bankruptcy, and landlord/tenant law.
+The Legal Counseling Project provides free counseling to clients three times a month on an appointment-only basis in the areas of family, employment, consumer bankruptcy, and landlord/tenant law.
 No representation of any kind is undertaken.
 Many clients are prepared during these sessions – typically lasting 30-45 minutes each – for pro se representation; referrals are made to a variety of sources if the volunteer attorney determines that legal representation is necessary or desirable.

 Women’s Justice NOW